Genoa, Nevada: Geography

 Genoa is located on the western edge of the Carson Valley, 7 mi northwest of Minden, the Douglas County seat.
 Nevada State Route 206 enters Genoa from the south as Foothill Road, then turns east in the center of town onto Genoa Lane.
 According to the United States Census Bureau, the census-designated place of Genoa has a total area of 23.8 km2, all land.

 Climate

-The area has a Köppen Climate Classification of Csb, which is a dry-summer subtropical climate often referred to as "Mediterranean".
+The area has a Köppen Climate Classification of Csb, which is a warm-summer Mediterranean climate.